unsaved/gradle-ivyxml-plugin/README.txt

         then defaults to file(...) of that value, otherwise (for all versions of Ivyxml) defaults to file('ivy.xml').

-    Map<String, String> ivyxm.ivyProperties
+    Map<String, String> ivyxm.ivyVariables
         You can use these variables in the ivy.xml file like ${this}.
-        By the way, you can always reference Java system properties in the same way.
+        [Before version 0.3.0 of this plugin, this property was named 'ivyProperties'].
-        Defaults to null
+        Defaults to null (only Ivy's default variables, and Java system properties will be available in the dependency file).

     boolean ivyxml.variablizeProjStrings
         If true, then all String type properties of your Gradle Project may